saralemus7/GooglePlay-AnalysisProject/04-final-writeup/final-writeup.md

 Lastly, there were also issues with our variable `Content Rating`.
-This particular variable had two categories for the rating “Everyone,” one of which happend to be coded with a space (“Everyone”) in the dataset.
+This particular variable had two categories for the rating “Everyone,” one of which happened to be coded with a space (“Everyone”) in the dataset.
 Knowing that content ratings are finite, we decided to combine these categories together as to reduce the number of levels in this variable and its redundancy.